graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 <!--
 - Let's talk subscriptions now
-- I mentioned EDFS, but first let us take a step back and explain GraphQL subscriptions for those who might be new to them
+- I'll explain GraphQL subscriptions for those who might be new to them
 - In traditional GraphQL subscriptions, a client opens a subscription typically over a WebSocket connection
 - The server maintains the connection and pushes updates when data changes
 - This works great on paper but has serious scaling challenges
 - WebSockets are stateful - each connection consumes server memory and creates sticky sessions
 - With thousands of users, you're looking at megabytes of memory just for connection overhead
-- Server-Sent Events have similar problems plus HTTP connection limits
+- Server-Sent Events have similar problems when dealing with HTTP/1
 - You can't easily distribute these connections across multiple server instances
 - In federated structures, gateways connect to subgraphs for subscriptions, putting pressure on both gateways and subgraphs
 - This creates bottlenecks because subgraphs become single points of failure for subscription data